LxMLS/lxmls-toolkit/README.md

 ### Development

-To run the all tests run:
+To run the all tests sintall `tox` and `pytest`

+    pip install tox pytest

+and run

     tox